 Sciatica Physiotherapy: Treatments & Exercises to Reduce Pain

-Physiotherapy treatment has been shown to help with pain from sciatica by reducing inflammation and relieving muscle tension.
-The aim is to relieve the symptoms of sciatica so that you can get back to the activities you enjoy without pain.
+Physiotherapy treatment has been shown to help alleviate pain associated with sciatica by reducing inflammation and relieving muscle tension.
+The goal is to ease the symptoms of sciatica, allowing you to return to your favourite activities without discomfort.
 Our physiotherapists will work with you one-on-one to find out what’s causing your sciatica and how best to treat it.
 Physiotherapy treatment consists of non-invasive techniques to relieve muscle tension and promote healing.

 What is Sciatica?

-Sciatica is an umbrella term used to describe pain that travels down the back of the buttock and leg, as low down as the feet and toes.
-Pain is usually caused by an irritation to the sciatic nerve (typically at the level of your buttock), or the nerve roots in your lower back which gives rise to the sciatic nerve.
+Sciatica is an umbrella term used to describe pain that travels down the back of the buttocks and leg, as low as the feet and toes.
+Pain is usually caused by an irritation to the sciatic nerve (typically at the level of your buttock), or the nerve roots in your lower back, which give rise to the sciatic nerve.
 There can also be symptoms such as altered sensation, tingling and muscle weakness.

 How long does Sciatica last?

-Most cases of sciatica resolve within 4-8 weeks with appropriate physiotherapy management.
+Most cases of sciatica resolve within 4 to 8 weeks with appropriate physiotherapy management.
 If symptoms are more severe and include numbness, tingling and associated muscle weakness, it may take longer.

-Sciatica rarely requires surgery, however, in rare circumstances where there is severe nerve compromise, for example, altered sensation in the saddle region or altered bladder or bowel control, surgery may be indicated.
+Sciatica rarely requires surgery; however, in rare circumstances where there is severe nerve compromise, such as altered sensation in the saddle region or impaired bladder or bowel control, surgery may be indicated.

 What are the causes of Sciatica?

-Often, there is no moment of onset for sciatica and tends to develop over a period of time.
-A 2007 study found that a common cause of sciatica is having a physical job, such as manual labourers and truck drivers.
-Specifically, common causes include those who are required to bend their spine repeatedly which may expose them to a greater risk of developing sciatica.
+Often, there is no moment of onset for sciatica, and it tends to develop over a period of time.
+A 2007 study found that a common cause of sciatica is engaging in physically demanding work, such as manual labourers and truck drivers.
+Specifically, common causes include those who are required to bend their spine repeatedly, which may increase their risk of developing sciatica.

-1) Compression and irritation of the nerve roots close to your spine by issues like a herniated disc or inflammation causing increased pressure on the nerves.
-It can also be caused by other spine issues such as a spondlyolisthesis or spinal stenosis.
+1) Compression and irritation of the nerve roots close to your spine by issues like a herniated disc or inflammation, causing increased pressure on the nerves.
+It can also be caused by other spine issues such as a spondylolisthesis or spinal stenosis.

-2) Compression and irritation of the sciatic nerve which passes through your buttocks and travels down your leg.
-This can be caused by a muscle irritating the sciatic nerve as passes through it.
+2) Compression and irritation of the sciatic nerve, which passes through your buttocks and travels down your leg.
+This can be caused by a muscle irritating the sciatic nerve as it passes through it.

 Essentially, sciatica is an irritation of the nerves in your lower back, or in your buttock.